andreapollastri/cipi/README.md

 ![](http://cipi.sh/home/assets/images/home.gif)

 ## About
 Cipi is a Laravel based cloud server control panel that supports Digital Ocean, AWS, Vultr, Google Cloud, Linode, Azure and other VPS.
-It comes with nginx, Mysql, multi PHP-FPM versions, multi users, Supervisor, Composer, npm, free Let's Encrypt certificates, Git deployment, fail2ban and with a simple graphical interface useful to manage Laravel, Codeigniter, Symphony, WordPress or other PHP applications.
+It comes with nginx, Mysql, multi PHP-FPM versions, multi users, Supervisor, Composer, npm, free Let's Encrypt certificates, Git deployment, backups, fail2ban and with a simple graphical interface useful to manage Laravel, Codeigniter, Symphony, WordPress or other PHP applications.
 With Cipi you don’t need to be a Sys Admin to deploy and manage websites and PHP applications powered by cloud VPS.

 ## Features
 - Easy install: setup one or more servers with a click in less than ten minutes without be a Linux expert.